Our knowledge of orthopaedics. Your best health.

 Bones of the elbow joint include the humerus (upper arm bone) and the ulna and radius of the forearm.
 Ligaments hold the elbow joint together and prevent dislocation.

-Normal bending and straightening motions occur at the joining of the humerus and ulna bones.
-Forearm rotation occurs at the joining of the ulna and radius and is also influenced by muscles and ligaments further down the forearm and at the wrist joint.
+• Forearm rotation (pronation — palm down, and supination — palm up).
+Forearm rotation occurs at the joint between the ulna and radius.
+It is also influenced by muscles and ligaments further down the forearm and at the wrist joint.

 When Is Elbow Arthroscopy Recommended?

-Your doctor may recommend elbow arthroscopy if you have a painful condition that does not respond to nonsurgical treatment.
-Nonsurgical treatment includes rest, physical therapy, and medications or injections that can reduce inflammation.
+• Medications or injections that can reduce inflammation.
 Inflammation is one of your body's normal reactions to injury or disease.
 In an injured or diseased elbow joint, inflammation causes swelling, pain, and stiffness.

 x-ray of elbow osteoarthritis